oscal-compass/compliance-trestle-agile-authoring/README.create-repo-catalog.md

 - REPO_CATALOG is the part of the URL for the catalog under the base (e.g. `trestle-catalog-nist-800-53-rev5` of https://github.com/degenaro/`trestle-catalog-nist-800-53-rev5`)
 - REPO_PROFILE is the part of the URL for the profile under the base (e.g. `trestle-profile-nist-800-53-rev5` of https://github.com/degenaro/`trestle-profile-nist-800-53-rev5`)

-- ENAME is the name of the committer
+- NAME is the name of the committer
 - EMAIL is the e-mail address to receive notifications

 Example: